umassos/decarbonization-potential/prep_rawdata/readme.md

 [combined_carbon.py](combined_carbon.py):
 * Required file: Raw Carbon intensity signal from Electricity Maps
 * Clean up the raw data and extract the carbon intensity columns of all the regions and put all the carbon signals in one file for a year.
+* Our experiments use carbon intensity data from 123 regions worldwide.
+The 123 regions are list in [global_modules/static_files/name_stats.csv](../global_modules/static_files/name_stats.csv)
 <br>

 [mean_order.py](mean_order.py):